ndimoforaretas/python-thingys/_posts/2023-09-01-100-days-of-python-day-22.md

 - it should move at 10 paces per second
 - it should bounce off the top and bottom walls
 - it should bounce off the paddles
+- the ball's speed should increase every time it bounces off a paddle
 - if the ball misses the paddle, the game should restart
+- when the game restarts, the balls speed should reset to its original speed

 ```python
 # ball.py